TheDataAnalyst-RITU/Power-BI-Project---Sales-Dashboard/README.md

 * Strengthened data visualization and business insight generation skills.

 # 📷 Dashboard Snapshots
-This is what the dashboard and sales forecasting looks like:

 ### 📊 Sales Dashboard -
 ![Dashboard Preview](https://github.com/TheDataAnalyst-RITU/Power-Bi-Project---Sales-Dashboard/blob/main/Snapshot%20of%20SuperStore%20Sales%20Dashboard.png)